 A natural product that meets the highest quality standards

-By subjecting organic material to temperature testing and sanitisation, ALBA specialists prevent any germs from developing.
+By subjecting organic material to temperature testing and sanitation, ALBA specialists prevent any germs from developing.
 The end result is certified compost that can be filled in sacks by the peat and soil industry and used as a valuable natural fertiliser.

-As well as producing compost, we have also established a procedure for turning the shredded wood fractions from green waste into substitute fuels for power stations - an environmentally friendly replacement for oil and gas.
+As well as producing compost, we have also established a procedure for turning the shredded wood fractions from green waste into substitute fuels for power stations - an environmentally friendly replacement for coal, oil and gas.